is an experimentalist,

 Elster took note of the disintegrating progressive and experimental film and music platforms for original voices and decided to launch Channel ELSTER, a place for Out of the Ordinary Cinema and Sound.

-Please do visit J. ELSTER, where Elster's raw luxury accessory collection can be found.
+Please do visit J. ELSTER, where Elster's raw, sculptural, luxury accessory collection can be found.